collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/examples/Products.MobilePhoneExtender/Products/MobilePhoneExtender/README.txt

   4. Test your extender.
 It should work at this point.

-  5. Rename your classes to not be called misleading things like 'YuppieExtender'.

   Modifying Other Content Types

-      To add fields to a content type other than Person, have your extender class (e.g. 'YuppieExtender') adapt something other than 'IPerson'.
+      To add fields to a content type other than Person, have your extender class (e.g. 'PersonExtender') adapt something other than 'IPerson' (and call them something else so as not to be misleading).
 For example, to extend Department, adapt 'IDepartment'.
 All the extensible interfaces are defined in FacultyStaffDirectory.interfaces.
 (You can also extend types that don't define an interface for you: just apply your own interface via ZCML.
 However, that's outside the scope of this document.)

   Showing Fields on View Templates